OblivionsCall/First_Impressions_Ratings/README.txt

 The main feature is the "Random Game" feature where the idea is it gives you a random game from the list that you haven't played yet and you have to go play it for an hour and then can give a first impression rating.

+The Search function is now functional as of v0.2.
+Currently it is only a title search that matches substrings.
+If your punctuation is wrong according to the list then results will not be returned.
+If the search returns a list greater than 20 the user is alerted and asked to make the search more specific.

-Currently that is the only feature in the program but I am working to implement a search and a top 10 feature so you can see what you most enjoyed.
+Currently I am working to implement a top 10 feature so you can see what you most enjoyed.

 USE
 The program creates a "Lists" local directory and an Example.txt file within if one does not currently exist (TODO - make this optional in a config file).